pmitros/cpsd-lottery/docs/schools/morse.md

 * Kids do gardening once a week with CitySprouts.
 The garden at Morse is by far the biggest in the district.
 Every school has a [CitySprouts](http://citysprouts.org/) garden in some capacity.
 At some schools the "garden" is just a few planter boxes on pavement.
 At Morse, the garden spans a good portion of the front of the school.
 Additionally, I believe the large garden outdoor space is used as an outdoor classroom during nicer weather.
 Our K teacher said they will go out there for class sometimes.
 Many classrooms have doors that open directly out to the garden.
 The kids also do a cider press/fall celebration out in the garden in early October.
 * Music is FOUR times a week, using the [Kodaly method](https://en.wikipedia.org/wiki/Kod%C3%A1ly_method)
 * Technology component with a good computer lab.
 At some of the oversubscribed schools, computer labs are being appropriated as classrooms since they are running out of space which is not the case at Morse.
-* Morse is one of two CPS schools piloting a Spanish language teacher - mostly for the higher grades, but the parent I spoke to said the teacher came into her cilds kindergarten classroom and the child came home with some Spanish vocabulary
+* Morse is one of two CPS schools piloting a Spanish language teacher - mostly for the higher grades, but the parent I spoke to said the teacher came into her child's kindergarten classroom and the child came home with some Spanish vocabulary
 * Art class, where kids develop a good amount of knowledge about various artists.
 As an example, kids studied Piet Mondrian for several weeks and learned some art history along with learning about his style.
 * Special reading/library teacher.
 The Morse library is larger than some of the others in the district and has a very welcoming atmosphere.
 It has a high ceilings and lots of sunlight.
 The librarian, Ms. Pannell, welcomes parent help/ volunteers in the library and kindergarten parents are allowed to open library cards.
 Kindergarteners are allowed to check out books with their parents to bring home.
 Older kids can check out books on their own.
 * Physical education